John F. Asmus: Pioneering use of lasers in art conservation

 His application of complex scientific devices to art enabled Asmus to work on many of the world's most famous cultural objects, including the Mona Lisa.
 In the 1980s, Asmus "turned a personal fascination with the Mona Lisa into a five-year project to recapture the painting's original vitality".
 Pedretti had proposed that Leonardo had originally painted the Mona Lisa bare-breasted, and Asmus believed that he could determine whether this theory was correct, "using computer image enhancement techniques developed for interpreting satellite photographs".
 Asmus used computer image processing to examine images of the painting to determine how the colors would appear if they were not distorted by the yellowing of the aged varnish.
 By 1987, Asmus had discovered previously unknown evidence indicating that the subject had originally been painted with a necklace, which had apparently then been painted over by Leonardo.
 Asmus also determined that restorers had obscured mountains originally appearing in the background of the portrait, likely in order to emphasize foreground features.

 In 1988, Asmus published his results from using this technology to compare the Isleworth Mona Lisa and the Louvre Mona Lisa, finding that they shared a signature frequency of degrees of lightness and darkness, which Asmus concluded indicated that the examined aspects of both paintings were painted by the same person.
 During this same period, Asmus also developed a plan to restore the Qin dynasty Terracotta Army in Xi'an, China, and to piece together a Renaissance fresco by Andrea Mantegna shattered by bombing in World War II.
 In 1990, he received a Rolex Enterprise Award for his conservation work on the terracotta warriors.

 In 2016 Asmus revisited the Isleworth Mona Lisa with professors Vadim Parfenov and Jessie Elford, with the trio publishing the results of scientific examinations that established to their satisfaction that the same artist painted the face of both the Mona Lisa and the Isleworth Mona Lisa.
 In 2018, Asmus and Parfenov published findings on the application of the same technology to portraits by Rembrandt.

+Personal life and death

+In 1963, Asmus married Barbara Ann Flaherty, with whom he had two daughters.
+Barbara preceded him in death.
+Asmus died at his home in La Jolla, California, on Easter Sunday, 2024, at the age of 87.